- Serving Size: 2.5g /cup

 - Caffeine: Medium

 In southern India, Nilgiri teas are grown in the Blue Mountains, which is the reason you may hear this tea referred to as Blue Mountain green tea.
 Teas produced in this region are some of the highest grown teas in the world.
 This green tea from the Nilgiri region has an earthy, grassy, vegetal flavour, and it is light and crisp.
 It's a refreshing green tea with a unique flavour profile.
 A beautiful, pale amber liquor and earthy aroma enhance the experience.
-This is a tea worth trying and is representative of some of the great quality teas the Nilgiri region can produce.
+This is a tea worth trying and is representative of some of the great quality teas of the Nilgiri region, the one of the most beautiful tea regions in the world.

 Tasting NotesCertification: Organic